AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Push/agora_chat_restful_send_push_notification.md

 Sends push notifications to all users under one label, or the intersection of users under multiple labels.

 A push task is automatically created per request, and the ID of the push task is returned for data statistics.
+A maximum of three push tasks can be executed at the same time.

 ### HTTP request